UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 - How to transmit 8-bit of data?

-- How to add a parity bit, for instance an "odd" parity bit?
+-- How to add a parity bit to the transmission frame, for instance an odd parity bit?

 - How to design a serial receiver?
 How to build a prototype for both transmitter and receiver modules?

-- How the embedded USART peripheral works, so that the uC can be liberated of such time-consuming tasks?
+- How the embedded USART peripheral works, so that the same functionality can be implemented in real-world applications liberating the mC of such time-consuming tasks?

 You can even imagine different communication channel scenarios: